neurodebian/testkraut/doc/source/spec.rst

 descriptions of various properties of observed test components and results.
 A SPEC is text file in :term:`JSON` format.

+Path specifications for files can make use of environment variables which get expanded appropriately.
+The special variable :envvar:`TESTKRAUT_TESTBED_PATH` can be used to reference the directory in which a test is executed.

 The following sections provide a summary of all SPEC components.

 ``dependencies``